alan-if/alan/doc/design/ACTORS_IN_CONTAINERS.md

 vis a vis actors and vis a vis objects.

 Containers are by default described using an implicit List statement.
-The deafult for this is `The <container> contains`, followed by the objects that are in the container.
+The default for this is `The <container> contains`, followed by the objects that are in the container.
 And here we are actually talking about instances of object (or its subclasses).
 Instances of Entity cannot be in containers at all, and instances of Things are 'invisible'.

 But for actors it might be the other way around.
-The container would say nothing about the actor (?) but the actor would say that it is in the container?
+Maybe the container would say nothing about the actor (?) but the actor would say that it is in the container?